bockmancheung/bockmancheung.github.io/_pages/about.md

 ---

 Welcome to Bockman Cheung's homepage!
-I'm an aspiring mathematician and a second year math undergraduate at UCLA.
+I'm an aspiring mathematician and a third year math undergraduate at UCLA.

 Academic Focus
 ------
-I am learning passionately about Algebraic Geometry and its applications in Representation Theory, Class Field Theory and Riemannian Geometry.
+I am learning passionately about Algebraic Geometry and its applications in Representation Theory, Algebraic Number Theory, and Riemannian Geometry.

 J'aime...
 ------